szilard/teach-data-science-msc-analytics-ceu/README.md

 [MSc in Business Analytics program](http://business.ceu.edu/msc-in-business-analytics) at the Central European University (CEU).

-One can teach a limited amount of material in a 2-credit course (1200 minutes/20 hours net) to students with varying analytical background.
+One can teach only a limited amount of material in a short 2-credit course (1200 minutes/20 hours net) to students with varying analytical background.
 As most data science topics except machine learning are covered (to some extent) in other courses in the program, I decided to spend 60-70% of the available time on *machine learning*.
 Yet, I'm still dedicating the
 rest to an overview of data science with topics such as exploratory data analysis, data visualization, reproducibility, tools for data analysis etc.
-(and emphasizing how all these come together).
+(and emphasizing how to get more details from the other courses and how all these come together).

 My views on what a more overeaching data science curriculum should contain are briefly expressed below